Art Terms and Definitions — T

 Contributing to The Art Dictionary

-The art reference words dictionary is a work in progress.
+The art definitions wordlist is a work in progress.
 New terms and definitions are added on a regular basis.
 If you know of an art term and definition that isn’t already listed in it, but you believe it should be, send it to us and we’ll consider adding it.
 We’ll let you know if we do.
 Thanks!

 Thanks for reading this!